Before Your Cruise – General Croatia Cruise Info

 As the boats are explicitly acoustic (sound travels over water) all guests are asked to behave accordingly and respect the night peace that officially starts at midnight (24.00hrs).
 Since the boat will be docking for the night in ports of call of varying liveliness and buzz, especially in the months of July and August you can expect a certain level of noise coming from the shore and other boats in the harbor.
 Noise level usually drops by 24.00hrs.
 Still, sometimes there are festivities such as Patron Saints Day and similar, which often last long into the night.
 If you are on a ship with air-con, the air-conditioning runs for the whole night, and you will be able to sleep with closed windows.
 No cruise line or Captain is able to influence the noise level in any of the ports of call, nor which ships you are allocated a berth next to.
 The only people who can control the noise on the ships is the people on the actual ship that’s making the noise, or perhaps the Harbour Master.

 Unfortunately, there are some 18-35s cruise operators who encourage partying on board the ships in some of the more popular harbours.
-We are really sorry but there is nothing we can do to avoid this, the harbour master is the only one who has any control over which ship is parked where.
+We are really sorry but there is nothing you can do to avoid this, the harbour master is the only one who has any control over which ship is parked where.
 Hvar and Mljet can get particularly loud, we recommend that you take earplugs with you in case the noise bothers you.
 They are supposed to finish partying at midnight by law, so if there is a real problem please try to find one of your crew and check with them.

-There are laundry facilities in the main ports such as Split, Hvar, Korcula and Dubrovnik if you need them, thought they of course take a few hours.
+There are laundry facilities in the main ports such as Split, Hvar, Korcula and Dubrovnik if you need them, though they of course take a few hours.
 Please take this into consideration and whilst you can hand-wash in your bathroom and hang clothes in the shower they might take some time to dry.
 Anything hung over the ship rail is very likely to be swept away by the wind and we do not recommend it (including beach towels, so please be careful).
 If you lose a hired beach towel, do you do need to pay for it (prices vary by ship).

 Most cruises are not suitable for persons with limited physical abilities, such as wheelchairs or walkers.
 You must cross between ships and sometimes there are gaps of up to 50cm and you must jump across.
 Of course the crew can assist you, but you still must be able to support yourself to bridge the gap.
 This is common with all the small cruise ships and sometimes you might have 4 or 5 ships lined up sideways next to each other and this means you have to walk through several ships and jump across several spaces between them.
 It can be difficult if you are unsteady on your feet.
 Please take this into account and do not book a cruise if you think this might be a problem.
 We cannot guarantee that your ship will be closest to the harbour, no matter which cruise line you choose.